Xbox Series X stock tracker: where to buy a new Xbox in the US, UK, and AUS

 Currys

-Currys has been pretty good when it comes to restocks, and it dropped more inventory of the Xbox Series S last week.
+Currys has been pretty good when it comes to restocks, and it dropped more inventory of the Xbox Series S this month.
 The retailer offers standalone console, as well as bundles, and finance options to set you up with a next gen Xbox for as little as £10 per month.
 View Deal

 Very